Case Study

 By shifting the mechanism of capture, we changed the quality of the conversation.

-• Strategic Leverage: We moved the organization from reactive repairs to "Data-Driven Decisions."
+Strategic Leverage: We moved the organization from reactive repairs to "Data-Driven Decisions."
 The new data streams allowed leadership to identify portfolio-level trends (e.g. asset failure rates or supplier quality scores), turning maintenance data into capital investment strategy.
+This visibility enabled leadership to move from reactive, emergency-driven spend toward proactive capital planning — reducing cost overruns and enabling smarter supplier decisions across the portfolio

 THE TAKEAWAY